Lost in translation?

+Throughout his career he has strived for the sound of classic British recording which subsequently led to his enviable collection of analogue gear including a large-format desk and numerous pieces of outboard equipment - and ultimately the creation of his own studio in Kerala.
 To ensure he achieved the best possible results with his studio, Krrishna turned to Genelec Smart Active Monitoring for the perfect full range solution.

 “I have a sound of my own, so each gear selection is based on that particular sound and workflow,” explains Krrishna, discussing the racks of outboard equipment in the studio.
 “Investing in all of that advanced gear without a great sounding room would have been a failure, so I got to work.
 It took more than three years to develop my studio’s console room and recording hall.
 I designed the rooms in ‘golden ratios’ myself and I’m quite happy about the sound I’m getting there now.”

 The 600-sq-ft mixing space required monitors which could excel in both coverage and sound quality.
 Krrishna trialled 10 to 15 monitor speakers to try and find the correct solution for the space, and as part of this process spoke to the experts at Sound Team – a company from which he has bought a large amount of equipment over the last few years.

 It’s punchy, wide sounding, with great translation and offers an unbelievable accuracy in the low end.